SebKuzminsky/crispy-home-power/README.md

 - Model: ICL 1500-058v
 - Part number: 943-0016

-The one i got from Scythe runs CAN at 500 kbps and uses different CAN packets than what's in the docs, but luckily there's a DBC in the Scythe firmware repo that works.
+The one i got from runs CAN at 500 kbps and uses different CAN packets than what's in the docs.

+This makes the charger charge at 50 V, 2 A:
 ```
 $ sudo ip link set can0 down
 $ sudo ip link set can0 up type can bitrate 500000